bdrainer/AP_Deploy/InstallationGuide.md

 #### Steps

 1. Create a private GitHub repository for storing the configuration files.
+    * Example: `AP_Config_Production`
-1. Create a user the IAT system will use when connecting to this repository.
+1. Create a Git user so the IAT system can use it to connect.
 1. Run `./gen`
+    * *must run the gen script so the next step is setup properly*
 1. Add, commit, and push the file `config-repo/application.yml` to master branch of the config-repo.

 ### Config Service